-Welcome!
-I'm looking forward to working with you
+I'm looking forward to helping you communicate in Italian

 Hello!
 Ciao!
 Salut!
 Hola!